dbpedia/table-extractor/README.md

 `python pyDomainExplorer.py [--chapter --verbose (--where|--single|--topic)]`

 * `-c`, `--chapter` : Optional.
 2 letter long string representing the desidered endpoint/Wikipedia language (e.g. `en`, `it`, `fr` ...)
 Default value: 'en'.
 * `-v`, `--verbose` : Optional.
-One number that is between 1 and 3.
+One number that can be 1 or 2.
 Each value correspond to a different organization of output file.

 ###**How to run pyTableExtractor.py**